 This is a perfect all-in-one tool when stretching and reducing rings is needed.
 The ring stretcher and reducer is heavy-duty, yet easy to use.
 It's a great metalsmithing tool to have on hand if you create a lot of ring bands.
 If you run out of material, use a band you already have to reduce or stretch it to the desired size.

 Ring Sizing by Torch

 If your ring band has settings and stones on it, you may want to resize it by soldering.
 If the stones can't take the heat, remove them from the settings before working on the band.

 Step 1: Find the center of the band (graph paper works well).

 For this example, I want to go from a size 7 up to a size 8.
-I take the difference between 54mm and 56.6mm, so I need to add 2.6mm of metal.
-Find a metal wire segment or use a scrap piece to add to your band.
+I take the difference between 54mm and 56.6mm, so I need to add 2.6mm of jewelry making metal.
+Find a metal wire segment or use a scrap piece of sheet to add to your band.
 It's okay if it's a thicker gauge piece, you can file it down later.
 But, be sure to add a piece that's the right length.